FAQ - Lithium

 A: The hardware supports from 4S to 60S.

-A: At present, the firmware only supports 48S.
+A: At present, the firmware only supports 48S and 60S.

 Q: Can LiBCM work with packs larger than 60S?